unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 In the following all needed input parameters are listed and shortly explained.
 Depending on the chosen model settings the user may be prompted to provide input values.

-The parameters and components are:
+Required parameters and components are: